gooch/sustainable_energy_without_the_hot_air/book.md

 rounded num-bers allow quick calculations.
 For example, in this book, the populationof the United Kingdom is 60 million, and the population of the world is6 billion.
-I’m perfectly capable of looking up more accurate figures, butaccuracy would get in the way of ﬂuent thought.
+I’m perfectly capable of looking up more accurate figures, butaccuracy would get in the way of fluent thought.
 For example, if we learnthat the world’s greenhouse gas emissions in 2000 were 34 billion tons ofCO~2~-equivalent per year, then we can instantly note, without a calculator,that the average emissions per person are 5 or 6 tons of CO~2~-equivalent perperson per year.
 This rough answer is not exact, but it’s accurate enough toinform interesting conversations.
-For instance, if you learn that a round-trip intercontinental ﬂight emits nearly two tons of CO~2~ per passenger,then knowing the average emissions yardstick (5-and-a-bit tons per yearper person) helps you realize that just one such plane-trip per year corre-
+For instance, if you learn that a round-trip intercontinental flight emits nearly two tons of CO~2~ per passenger,then knowing the average emissions yardstick (5-and-a-bit tons per yearper person) helps you realize that just one such plane-trip per year corre-